piyumisakun/fungal-genome-assembly/04_Barcoding_Gene_Extraction_and_BLAST_Validation/README.md

 ## Overview

 This module demonstrates the workflow used to extract conserved fungal DNA barcode genes from a draft genome assembly and validate their identities using NCBI BLASTn.
-The validated marker genes were subsequently used for downstream phylogenetic analyses.
+The validated marker genes were subsequently used for downstream analyses.

 ## Objectives